rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ## :material-tools: **3.
 Requirements**
 ### :material-alert: 3.1 Prerequisites

-To start the lab, you need to install and configure the following components:
+To start the lab, the installation and configuration of the following components is required:

 - Netbox
 - Diode Plugin